nvlled/stypefied/README.md

 # stypefied
 a fullstack web framework in typescript

 Well, it's not much of a framework now.
-It's more like a opinionated project template for fullstack web development with typescript.
+It's more like an opinionated project template for fullstack web development with typescript.
 All server and client code, including css and html, can be written in typescript/tsx.

 ## Getting started
 1. Clone or download this repository (sitename replace with your preferred name)